-A1.
-Integrating the equations of motion on a sphere
+Integrating the Equations of Motion on a Sphere

-After appropriate discretisation, determining the path of a parcel being advected by winds on a spherical surface reduces to the problem of determining a new longitude and latitude given an initial coordinate, geodesic distance, and bearing.
-Here we shall state (but not derive) the formulae used.
+After appropriate discretization, determining the path of a parcel being advected by winds on a spherical surface reduces to the problem of determining a new latitude and longitude given an initial coordinate, geodesic distance, and bearing.
+Here, we shall state (but not derive) the formulas used.

-Given a local wind vector comprising u and v, the bearing, θ , is given by:
+Given a local wind vector comprising u and v, the bearing θ is given by